RAPiD: Reward-Guided Consistency Distillation of Diffusion Planners for Real-Time Autonomous Driving: Additional Qualitative Analysis

 \subsection{Inference Timing and Decision-Making Comparison}

 A direct comparison of the planning timelines reveals that RAPiD initiates safety maneuvers much earlier than the teacher model.
 As shown in Figure~\ref{fig:our_method_success}(b-1), RAPiD has already initiated a right-turn trajectory, demonstrating its ability to plan ahead for the maneuver.
 In contrast, DiffusionPlanner~\cite{zheng2025diffusion} in Figure~\ref{fig:diffusion_failed}(a-1) shows no indication of planning for the turn.
 In Figure~\ref{fig:diffusion_failed}(a-2), the teacher model finally initiates a right-turn decision.
 However, this is a delayed decision that occurs too late to safely account for the surrounding traffic.
-This latency leads to a catastrophic result as seen in Figure~\ref{fig:diffusion_failed}(a-3), where the collision occurs because the vehicle followed a trajectory that should have been executed frames earlier.
-This difference in timing is driven by the PDM Scorer priorities used in our critic.
+As seen in Figure~\ref{fig:diffusion_failed}(a-3), this later turn commitment is followed by a collision.
+The earlier commitment is consistent with the combined effects of lower inference latency and PDM-guided trajectory selection.
 By increasing the Comfort weight to 5 (from the nuPlan~\cite{karnchanachari2024towards} weight of 2) and applying a Proximity multiplier of 5, the policy becomes more sensitive to hazardous spatial relationships.
 While the teacher model focuses on Progress Along Route (nuPlan weight: 5), the distilled policy prioritizes safety and comfort, allowing it to act to successfully avert the collision.